 Have you ever thrown a kid’s birthday party where you’ve had to serve food to kids?
 Spoiler alert!
 Its a lot of preparation, serving, and clean up.

 If you’re not looking forward to the food at your child’s next party, maybe it’s time to think outside of the box.

-When we host parties, I like to plan a menu that my family and guests will not only enjoy, but also will be very simple for me to organize.
-I’ve found that finger foods are some of the easiest to assemble and are sure to be a hit with guests!
+When I host parties for kids, I like to plan a menu that my younger guests will not only enjoy, but also will be appealing to adults.
+I’ve found that finger foods are some of the easiest to assemble and are cleanest for kids to eat.

 Links to official recipes are embedded in the recipe name – I hope you enjoy my list of favorites!